woodysong/CarND/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Acknowledgement

 Thanks very much for the good job of the reviewer.
-And I also appreciate the others job I adopted in this project.
+And I also appreciate the other authors' job I adopted in this project.